 Abrikozenvlaai

 One bite of apricot tart wooshes me straight back into my grandma's, oma's, kitchen.
 We grew up in the south of the Netherlands, in the province called Limburg, where vlaai (pie, or tart) is a regional tradition.
 All kinds of fruit tarts: cherry, black plum, apple crumble, pear, gooseberry or the so very traditional "butter vlaai"- you name it.
 During birthdays, holidays, or just regular Sundays it was traditional to have a variety of them laid out for when people came to visit - and my pick was always, always, apricot tart.
 The sweetness of the jammy fruit, the slight tang at the back of the tongue and the crunch of the sugar on the lattice was for me the perfect combination.
 Many Sundays I sat at my oma's elbow, pinching off small pieces of tart with my little fork and wrinkling my nose and happily shudder every time the tang hit me.
 It always made her laugh!

-October 25th is National Vlaai Day, the day to celebrate this fantastic, yet so simple, traditional Limburg pie.
+October 25th is National Vlaai Day, the day to celebrate this fantastic, yet so simple, traditional Limburg pie, and as of 2024, the vlaai has gained official recognition as a protected regional product by the European Union.
 I've spoken about the history of the vlaai frequently, because to me it is such a great example of how out of little, like our country*, much can be made: the vlaai started its humble beginnings as a piece of leftover bread dough, rolled out flat and baked with a bit of fresh fruit or jam, and eaten while waiting for the bread to finish baking in the oven.

+Abrikozenvlaai